mung569/NMI-LaserCube/README.md

 To maintain complete transparency and long-term maintainability for the client, this repository includes:

 * **`design-guide.html`:** Ensures future developers or design teams can scale the web platform while maintaining strict brand consistency.
-* **`handoff.html`:** A localized, standalone operations manual providing the client with step-by-step instructions for LaserCube deployment, Blender asset creation workflows, and direct access links to the externally-hosted asset repository.
+* **`handoff.html`:** A localized, standalone operations manual providing the client with step-by-step instructions for LaserCube deployment, Blender asset creation workflows, and direct access links to the externally-hosted OneDrive asset repository.
 * **Versioned Pages (`1.0.html`, `1.1.html`):** Retained to provide an immutable historical audit trail of project deliverables across the lifecycle (August 2025 – November 2025).

 ---